svijaymurali/BharatAgriSmart/README.md

 Each request can be executed by clicking on `Send` button.The responses can be seen on the same window.
 ## Usage

-Legal Prose, about filter,
-1. Navigate to project folder and run the Gradle task for deploying nodes, followed by runnodes. may use the skip button if you wish to setup the deata yourself.
+1. Navigate to project folder and run the Gradle task for deploying nodes, followed by runnodes.

 ![Deploy Nodes](./screenshots/1DeployNodes.PNG)
 ![Run Nodes](./screenshots/2RunNodes.PNG)

-2. Once the nodes are fully started, run the webserver for each node in separate command prompt windows.
+2. Once the nodes are fully started, run the webserver for each node(Farmer and OrganicMarket) in separate command prompt windows.

 ![Node Started](./screenshots/3NodeStarted.PNG)
 ![Run Webserver](./screenshots/4Webserver.PNG)